ExCALIBUR-SysGenX/excalibur-sysgenx.github.io/workshop.md

 All times in British Summer Time (GMT + 1) zone.

 ## Topics and Abstracts

+### Gianluigi Rozza: Reduced Order Modelling in Computational Fluid Dynamics: state of the art, challenges and perspectives

+We provide the state of the art of Reduced Order Methods (ROM) for parametric Partial Differential Equations (PDEs), and we focus on some perspectives in their current trends and developments, with a special interest in parametric problems arising in offline-online Computational Fluid Dynamics (CFD).
+Recent developments involve a better integration of emerging topics with model reduction, such as high performance computing (HPC), uncertainty quantification (UQ), data science (DS), machine learning (ML) in a data driven perspective, in order to allow a better exploitation of digital twins.
+All the previous aspects are quite relevant -- and often challenging —  when well integrated also in CFD problems, including turbulence, to focus on real time simulations for complex parametric industrial, environmental and biomedical flows, or even in a flow control/inverse problems setting with data assimilation.
+Crucial aspects to be addressed are related with uniqueness, stability, accuracy, as well as reliability of solutions.
+Some model problems will be illustrated by focusing on few benchmark study cases, for example on fluid-structure interaction problems and/or on shape optimisation, applied to some industrial and applied science problems of interest.

 ### Urban Fasel: Robust Model Discovery with SINDy and Ensemble Learning